Part of a series exploring apophenic structure and reflective resonance.

 A reading of Phaëthon and the structures beneath appearance.

 The title came afterwards.
-Only after the painting had been finished and put aside for a while did I recognise in it the arc of the Phaethon story: an ascent that tips into loss of control.
-I did not set out to paint chariots or falling bodies.
-The myth names a dynamic I saw emerging in the completed work.
+Only after the painting had been finished and set aside for a while did I notice a resemblance to the Phaëthon story, an ascent that tips into loss of control.
+That is my reading.
+Another eye may find something else entirely, and the work will not correct it.

 For me the piece is less a picture of an event than a situation in which order never fully settles.
 The orbs and the central mass keep slipping in and out of alignment, so that what feels coherent in one moment becomes unstable in the next.
-That edge, where a hidden system is strongly felt but never fully given, is where the work lives.
+That edge, where a hidden system is strongly felt but never fully given, does not mean behind the surface.
+It means in the surface, as an order you sense before you can name it.
+That is where the work lives.